SBA 7(a) Loans vs. SBA Microloans: How to Decide

 Though the mission of the SBA is clear, the specific workings of the organization can sometimes be complex.
 Most notably, a common misconception is that the SBA is the sole provider of their loans.
 However, the SBA guarantees a portion of their loan amounts, with an approved SBA lender being the primary provider.

 In addition, it’s important to note that SBA approvals are only given to business owners that can’t secure traditional funding options.
-Therefore, prior to applying for any SBA loan program, you’ll need to prove that you’ve applied and been turned down by traditional lenders.
+Therefore, before applying for an SBA loan program, you’ll need to prove that you’ve applied and been rejected by traditional lenders.

 What is the Difference Between SBA 7(a) Loans and SBA Microloans?

 In general, 7(a) Loans are the most “standard” type of loan the SBA offers.

 Use of Funds: These loans can be used for numerous purposes, including,

 - Restructuring Debt

 Loan Amounts: The maximum amount for the SBA 7(a) program is $5 million.

 Term Lengths: The loan’s maturity will depend on its use and your ability to repay.
 For example, loans used for purchasing real estate will typically be longer-term than those used for working capital.